 NOTE: Required for all equipment, machinery, and/or processes that fails to meet the exceptions noted in 29 CFR 1910.147(c)(4)(I).

-1. The purpose of this specific procedure is to protect the employees of ().
+1. The purpose of this specific procedure is to protect the employees of (Name of Company).

 NOTE: Failure to comply with these procedures will result in disciplinary action and may result in employee discharge.